 3. Brush your teeth at least twice a day—correctly.

 Maintaining your dental hygiene routine is vital to protecting your gums.
 Make sure you thoroughly brush your teeth and tongue at least twice per day and after meals.
 To make sure you’re brushing is as effective as possible, you’ll also want to use the right technique: hold your toothbrush at a 45-degree angle from the gum line.
 Then, scrub thoroughly using short, tooth-wide strokes on each individual tooth.
 Remember: don’t forget to brush those hard-to-reach places like the backs of your front teeth and the molars.

 You may be surprised to learn that taking vitamins can be hugely beneficial to the health of your gums.
 According to the American Journal of Clinical Nutrition, those who have high levels of vitamin D were 20% less likely to get gingivitis than those who didn’t.
 Calcium can also help because it strengthens your jawbone, reducing the risk of gum disease.
 You’ll also want to take vitamin C as this can greatly help bleeding gums.

 5. Schedule a visit to the dentist every six months.

 During your routine check-ups, your dentist will check your gums to ensure you don’t have gingivitis, tartar, tooth decay, or any other ailments that are harmful to the gums.
 You’ll also receive a professional cleaning to boost your oral health and keep your gums in great shape.

-To schedule your next routine check-up, call Anew Dental & Orthodontics in Plainfield, IL today!
+Looking for a dentist in Plainfield?
+To schedule your next routine check-up, call Anew Dental & Orthodontics today!